-Last week we helped you determine your child’s sensory profile, or individual differences (“I”).
-We need to keep these differences in mind in every step of setting up a DIR/Floortime program for your child and especially in implementing it.
+Last week we helped you determine your child’s sensory profile, or part of their individual differences (‘I’).
+We need to keep these differences in mind in every interaction with your child and especially in Floortime.

-The next step in implementing a program for your child will involve using the DIR/Floortime checklist to determine where your child is developmentally (“D”).
-This will help you target your interactions with your child within your warm, safe, and nurturing relationship (“R”).
+The next step in starting Floortime with your child will involve using the DIR/Floortime checklist to determine where your child is developmentally (‘D’).
+This will help you target your interactions with your child within your warm, safe, and nurturing relationship (‘R’).

-Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental differences they happen at a much slower rate and usually much later.
+Recall that neurotypical children acquire these functional emotional developmental capacities from birth through to age 4 or 5, but in children with developmental differences they may or may not happen differently, at a much slower rate and/or much later.

 Click here to see the Functional Emotional Developmental Capacities basic chart

 Look at the first functional emotional developmental capacity (FEDC).
-We want to see your child having shared attention with you and being regulated.
+We want to facilitate regulation, shared attention and interest between you and your child.
 In order to do this, we need to know in what environment the child is most comfortable.

 If certain sensations are unpleasant for your child, they will find it too difficult to share attention with you because they will be distracted and won’t be able to regulate their emotions.
 They will seem to be unavailable to us because they are struggling to process sensory input.